joyenjoye/scala/docs/functional_programming_in_scala/collections.md

 Polynom(Map(1 -> 2.0, 3 -> 4.0, 5 -> 6.2))
 ```

 Can one do without the `Map`?

-Problem: The number of key -> value pairs passed to Map can vary.
+The problem is the number of `key -> value` pairs passed to `Map` can vary.
 We can accommodate this pattern using a repeated parameter:

 ```scala
 def Polynom(bindings: (Int, Double)*) =